Python comes with a lot of modules; we can say that there are Python modules for almost everything you need.

 Using the from statement makes it less typing because we don’t have to specify the whole module name when calling it.

-Actually, behind the scenes the from statement is an extension of the import statement, the entire file is also loaded, but you will be provided with all attributes directly from your code.
+Actually, behind the scenes, the from statement is an extension of the import statement, it also loads the entire file, but it will provide you with all attributes directly from your code.

 from mymodule import *